NV Energy, Resorts World announce 20-year agreement

 But Resorts World has joined a growing list of companies seeking long-term contracts with NV Energy.

-Station Casinos, The Cosmopolitan of Las Vegas, South Point, the Las Vegas Convention and Visitors Authority, Golden Entertainment, and Las Vegas Sands Corp. announced agreements with NV Energy this year.
-In April, two properties in Northern Nevada — Atlantis Casino Resort and the Grand Sierra Resort — also said they’d remain with NV Energy.
+Station Casinos, The Cosmopolitan of Las Vegas, South Point, the Las Vegas Convention and Visitors Authority, Golden Entertainment and Las Vegas Sands Corp. announced agreements with NV Energy this year.
+In April, two properties in Northern Nevada — Atlantis Casino Resort and the Grand Sierra Resort — also said they would remain with NV Energy.

 “NV Energy came to the table with new and better solutions to help us meet these goals now and into the future,” he said in a joint statement.